lilsweeterlilbitter/lilsweeterlilbitter/README.md

 <br>

-• basic dni criteria.<br>
-• no racism, no sexism, no hate.<br>
-• no toxicity, no shaming/bullying.<br>
-• don't force opinions on me.<br>
-• let's keep it light.
+basic dni criteria •  pls don't force opinions on me • don't talk to me abt caleb if you hate him or have negative opinions of him • keep things light • no bully/shaming even jokingly • dni for racism, sexism, political and religious topics • idc abt drama or gossip so pls keep it out of our convo

 </details>